 We evaluated the delivery of VY-AADC (NBIb-1817) in a transfrontal (i.e., top of the head) surgical delivery route in a Phase 1b clinical trial, which we refer to as PD-1101, and we are exploring the delivery of VY-AADC (NBIb-1817) using a posterior trajectory (i.e., back of the head) surgical delivery route in a Phase 1 clinical trial, which we refer to as PD-1102.
 PD-1101 was an open-label, dose-ranging, Phase 1b clinical trial for VY-AADC (NBIb-1817) to evaluate safety and efficacy.
 We enrolled 15 patients with advanced Parkinson's disease and assessed increased volume or concentration of VY-AADC (NBIb-1817) in three separate cohorts consisting of five patients in each cohort.
 PD-1102 is a separate, open-label Phase 1 clinical trial for VY-AADC (NBIb-1817) to evaluate the posterior trajectory that enrolled eight patients with advanced Parkinson's disease.
-We have completed enrollment in both PD-1101 and PD-1102, have completed three-year follow-up for PD-1101, and continue to follow patients in PD-1102.
-Data to date from both trials demonstrate that VY-AADC (NBIb-1817) has been generally well-tolerated and that administration with VY-AADC (NBIb-1817) improved patients' motor function and quality of life as measured by standard scores and measures used in Parkinson's disease trials.
+We have completed PD-1101, and have completed three-year follow-up for patients in PD-1102.
+Data to date from both trials demonstrate that VY-AADC (NBIb-1817) has been generally well-tolerated and that administration with VY-AADC (NBIb-1817) resulted in stable or improved motor function and quality of life as measured by standard scores and measures used in Parkinson's disease trials.